-- Scrutiny of planning. - Classroom observation. - Work sampling. - Teacher interviews. - Informal feedback from TAs and other teaching staff. - Teaching Assistants' reports. - Self-Review activities. - Questionnaires that students carry out about how they feel and their own progress. - Analysis of assessment data relating to individual students. - Minutes of Annual reviews for Students with a Statement of Special Educational Need or Education Health and Care Plan. - Student review meetings and records of review meetings. - Testing of progress. - Subject Teacher questionnaires following intervention. - Student questionnaires following intervention. - Use of the BERA Framework to ensure robust provision.
+- Scrutiny of planning. - Classroom observation. - Work sampling. - Teacher interviews. - Informal feedback from TAs and other teaching staff. - Teaching Assistants' reports. - Self-Review activities. - Questionnaires that students carry out about how they feel and their own progress. - Analysis of assessment data relating to individual students. - Minutes of Annual reviews for Students with an Education Health and Care Plan. - Student review meetings and records of review meetings. - Testing of progress. - Subject Teacher questionnaires following intervention. - Student questionnaires following intervention. - Use of the BERA Framework to ensure robust provision.

-Providing the best outcomes for students
+Providing the Best Outcomes for Students